-Bri Teresi Rocks A Lace Bra & Unzipped Pants In Racy Valentine’s Post
+Bri Teresi Rocks A Lace Bra & Unzipped Pants In Racy Valentine's Post

 Bri Teresi shared a tantalizing new snap on her wildly popular Instagram feed.
 Bri's February 14 update captured her in a skimpy outfit while asking followers to be hers on Valentine's Day.

 She chose an outdoor setting as the location of the shoot.
 Per her geotag, she was in San Diego, California, where she posed in the middle of a field.
-Bri turned her figure in profile, running one hand through her silky, blond tresses and placing the opposite on her hip.
+Bri turned her figure in profile, running one hand through her silky blond tresses and placing her other one on her hip.
 She arched her back and popped her booty to accentuate her curves.
 Bri looked smoking hot in a sexy set that did her nothing but favors.

 On her upper half, she wore a skimpy bra that was crafted out of a scanty black fabric.
 The back of the garment was semi-sheer and featured a flower pattern that took her look to a new level.
 Its perimeter featured scalloped lace, adding another hot element to the look.
-The piece had solid cups that stretched tightly over her shoulders, and its generous cut showcased her slender arms.
+The piece had solid cups that stretched tightly over her shoulders and its generous cut showcased her slender arms.

 Fans have not been shy about showering the update with praise.
 Within hours, it has accrued over 12,000 likes and 300-plus comments.
 Most fans complimented Bri's incredible figure, while a few more took her up on the V-day offer.
 Several others couldn't find the right words and opted to comment using emoji instead.

-“Happy valentine day to you, looking so beautiful and very sexy,” one follower gushed, adding a series of flames to the end of their comment.
+"Happy valentine day to you, looking so beautiful and very sexy," one follower wrote, adding a series of flames to the end of their comment.

-“Roses are red volutes are blue briteresi so are you yes I will be your love for real tho happy day of love mami,” a second fan exclaimed.
+"Roses are red volutes are blue briteresi so are you yes I will be your love for real tho happy day of love mami," added a second fan.

 "Sexy curvy angel.
 Be mine, always," a third person complimented.

-“My dear Bri.
-I would love to be yours, it’s just a shame that I live in Germany and you live in the USA and that it is difficult to enter the USA due to the pandemic,” one more fan remarked.
+"My dear Bri.
+I would love to be yours, it's just a shame that I live in Germany and you live in the USA and that it is difficult to enter the USA due to the pandemic," remarked a fourth admirer.